rng-guy/NFSMWBartender/APPENDIX.md

 * The configuration (.ini) files for this feature set are located in `BartenderSettings\Basic`.

-* The unedited configuration files for this feature set use the game's vanilla values.
+* The unedited configuration files for this feature set mostly match the game's vanilla values.

 * You can disable this entire feature set by deleting all of its configuration files.